andyatkinson/andyatkinson.github.io/postgresql-tips.md

 Fewer checkpoints will improve performance, but increase recovery time.
 Default setting of 5 minutes is considered low.
 Values of 30 minutes or 1 hour are reasonable.

+A checkpoint is a point in the write-ahead log (WAL) sequence at which all data files have been updated to reflect the information in the log.
+All data files will be flushed to disk.
+`checkpoint` command can be issued which forces an immediate checkpoint, but is not intended for production use at it will be disruptive.

 ## Connections